 By Judy S. from Valley City, ND

 Recycle your kitchen cardboard into fashion decorator alpha accents or decorative lidded origami boxes using pretty paper napkins to cover them!
-This is a simple and low cost to NO cost way to use kitchen cardboard as craft material.

 I have another use for cardboard, if you have a sick dog that throws up in the house or a person who does not make it to the bathroom, cardboard is a a good scraper.
 I take a piece of cardboard, tear it in half so that I have two pieces, then scrape.
-This gets most of the mess up with little fuss and makes cleaning the carpet or hardwood easier.
-I put it all in a plastic bag and toss when done.
-Paper plates work as well.

-We have seen the amount of paper and cardboard a family receives in the shopping of food and other things.
-So we decided one day, let's see how we can use this for good things in the every day life.
+We have seen the amount of paper and cardboard a family receives in the shopping of food and other things, so we decided one day; "Let's see how we can use this for good things in the everyday life."

 Does anyone have a use for the heavy cardboard backs from kid's puzzles?
 Our dog chewed up a bunch of pieces from my son's puzzles, but it seems like there could be another use for the backs of them.
 Any ideas?